ggorlen/rene/README.md

 ### Using a test harness

-If you want to run your code in a test harness, see [`lcs_test.py`](lcs_test.py).
-It might be smart to write your code to file when you run tests so you can look at it for line numbers for debugging errors (yes, this is not fancy).
+If you want to run your code in a test harness, see [`lcs_test.py`](lcs_test.py) and run it with `python3 lcs_test.py`.
+It might be smart to write your code to file when you run tests so you can look at it to debug errors (yes, this is not fancy).

 ### Testing Rene